bintangfjulio/electronic_category_flatclassification/README.md

-# Still progress
+# All scraping dataset results and used scraping utils for https://www.tokopedia.com/ as scraping target:
-All scraping dataset results with used scraping utils: https://huggingface.co/datasets/bintangfjulio/hierarchylabels_tokopediaproduct/tree/main
+https://huggingface.co/datasets/bintangfjulio/hierarchylabels_tokopediaproduct/tree/main